Payment Flow and Custom Development

 customer.subscription.created

-is triggered during first subscription, and the reason for listening is also to get the latest user subscription information, so it also calls syncSubscriptionData
+is triggered during initial subscription.
+The reason for listening is also to get the latest user subscription information, so it also calls syncSubscriptionData

 customer.subscription.updated